podedra92/blog/docs/learning/docs/this-blog.md

 We define our navs within .vitepress/config.js.

 So the main nav bar is relatively straight forward, define text and path to the dir.
-Each dir should contain an index.md for the page to display.
+Each dir should contain an index.md for the page to display a homepage.

 ```json
 nav: [